ChemeketaCS/csweb/content/assignments/cs160/202020/03/_index.md

     C. Which problem(s) have overflow?
 None, A, B, or Both?

-1. Convert the following hexadecimal integers to their decimal equivalents:
+1. Convert the following hexadecimal integers to their decimal equivalents.
+Show work.
     1. 3B
     1. 41